stevomatthews/Spoon-Knife/srt-api-functions-test.md

 know the size of the data, although they are only guaranteed to be received in the same byte order.

-2. In **file/message mode**, the payload that you send using this function is exactly a single message that you intend to be received as a whole.
+2. In **file/message mode**, the payload that you send using this function is a single message that you intend to be received as a whole.
 In other words, a single call to this function determines a message's boundaries.

 3. In **live mode**, you are only allowed to send up to the length of `SRTO_PAYLOADSIZE`, which can't be larger than 1456 bytes (1316 default).

-Returns:
+- Returns:
   * Size of the data sent, if successful.
 Note that in file/stream mode the returned size may be less than `len`, which means that it didn't send the whole contents of the buffer.
 You would need to call this function again with the rest of the buffer next time to send it completely.
 In both file/message and live mode the successful return is always equal to `len`
   * In case of error, `SRT_ERROR` (-1)

-Errors:
+- Errors:

-* `SRT_ENOCONN`: Socket `u` used when the operation is not connected
+  * `SRT_ENOCONN`: Socket `u` used when the operation is not connected.
-* `SRT_ECONNLOST`: Socket `u` used for the operation has lost connection
+  * `SRT_ECONNLOST`: Socket `u` used for the operation has lost its connection.
   * `SRT_EINVALMSGAPI`: Incorrect API usage in message mode:
-	* Live mode: trying to send at once more bytes than `SRTO_PAYLOADSIZE`
+    * Live mode: trying to send more bytes at once than `SRTO_PAYLOADSIZE`
   * `SRT_EINVALBUFFERAPI`: Incorrect API usage in stream mode:
     * Currently not in use.
-The FileSmoother used as the only for stream mode does not restrict the parameters.
+File congestion control used for stream mode does not restrict the parameters.
   * `SRT_ELARGEMSG`: Message to be sent can't fit in the sending buffer (that is, it exceeds the current total space in the sending buffer in bytes).
-It means that the sender buffer is too small, or the application is trying to send larger message than initially predicted.
+This means that the sender buffer is too small, or the application is trying to send larger messages than initially intended.
   * `SRT_EASYNCSND`: There's no free space currently in the buffer to schedule the payload.
-This is only reported in non-blocking mode (`SRTO_SNDSYN` set to false); in blocking mode the call is blocked until the free space in the sending buffer suffices.
+This is only reported in non-blocking mode (`SRTO_SNDSYN` set to false); in blocking mode the call is blocked until enough free space in the sending buffer becomes available.
-* `SRT_ETIMEOUT`: The condition like above still persists and the timeout has passed.
-This is only reported in blocking mode with `SRTO_SNDTIMEO` is set to a value other than -1.
+  * `SRT_ETIMEOUT`: The condition described above still persists and the timeout has passed.
+This is only reported in blocking mode when `SRTO_SNDTIMEO` is set to a value other than -1.
-* `SRT_EPEERERR`: This is reported only in case of sending a stream that is being received by the peer by `srt_recvfile` function and the writing operation on the file encountered an error; this is reported by the peer by `UMSG_PEERERROR` message and the agent sets appropriate flag internally.
+  * `SRT_EPEERERR`: This is reported only in case where, as a stream is being received by a peer, the `srt_recvfile` function encounters an error during a write operation on a file encountered an error.
+This is reported by a `UMSG_PEERERROR` from the peer, and the agent sets the appropriate flag internally.
 This flag persists up to the moment when the connection is broken or closed.

 ```